Please choose a different web browser.

 How do I uninstall Mira?

-If the Mira icon remains in the System Preferences window after uninstalling, right-click (or CTRL-click) it and select the Remove "Mira" Preference Pane option.
+Right-click (or CTRL-click) the Mira icon in System Preferences and select the Remove "Mira" Preference Pane option.

 What files does Mira install or create?